-- A. University Human Resources, AA/EEO Office Responsibilities - B. Office of State Human Resources Responsibilities
+- A. University Human Resources, AA/EEO Office Responsibilities - B. Office of State Human Resources Responsibilities - XII.
+Savings Clause - XIII.
+Sources of Authority

 I. POLICY

 It is the policy of The University of North Carolina that the grievance process exists to allow for prompt, fair and orderly resolution of disputes arising out of employment.
 The University of North Carolina has therefore adopted this University SHRA Employee Grievance Policy to further these goals as approved by the State Human Resources Commission.